flxplzk/vaddon/README.md

 # VADDON - Vaadin Addon
-VMI is a lightweight annotation based mvvm framework for vaadin and spring boot. it comes with bunch of helpers for using mvvm.
+vaddon is a lightweight annotation based mvvm addon for vaadin and spring boot. it comes with bunch of helpers for using mvvm.

-I wrote that code because I wanted to use a light weight mvvm-framework like bambi for my spring boot application.
+I wrote that code because I wanted to use a light weight mvvm-framework like bambi for my vaadin, spring-boot application.

 Unfortunatly bambi is no longer supported by vaadin 8 as the container/property api does not exist anymore.
 This code enables you a two way data binding of your view to the corresponding viewModel.